boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 dedicated terminating points, such as customer edges (CEs) or User Equipment (UE).
-To facilitate data transfer via the provider network, it is assumed that appropriate setup is provisioned over the links that connect customer terminating points and a provider network (usually via a Provider Edge (PE)), allowing successfully data exchange over these links.
+To facilitate data transfer via the provider network, it is assumed that appropriate setup is provisioned over the links that connect customer terminating points and a provider network (usually via a Provider Edge (PE)), successfully allowing data exchange over these links.
 The required setup is referred to in this document as Attachment Circuits (ACs), while the underlying link is referred to as "bearers".

 The bearer can be a physical or logical link that connects a customer device to a provider network.
 A bearer can be a wireless or wired link.
 The same or multiple bearer technologies can be used to establish the bearer (e.g., WLAN, cellular) to graft customer terminating points to a network.

 {{ac}} shows an example of a network that connects CEs and hosts (UE, for example).These CEs are servicing other (internal) hosts.
-The identification of these hosts is hidden to the network.
+The identification of these hosts is hidden from the network.
 The policies enforced at the network for an AC are per-subscriber, not per-host.
 Typically, if a CE is provided with a /56 IPv6 prefix, policies are enforced on that /56 not the individual /64s that will be used by internal hosts.
 A customer terminating point may be serviced with one (e.g., UE#1, CE#1, and CE#3) or multiple ACs (e.g., CE#2).